Private Aviation Education

 • NetJets Card275: 275 days of access, approximately 90 blackout dates

-Magellan Jets delivers true, year-round availability.
-Every Jet Card Client is treated as a priority, with access supported by a broad, vetted network of aircraft rather than a fixed fleet.
-This allows for consistent service—even during high-demand travel periods.
+What this means: Magellan Jets delivers true, year-round availability.
+Every Jet Card Private Client is treated as a priority, with access supported by a broad, vetted network of aircraft rather than a fixed fleet.
+This allows for consistent service, even during high-demand travel periods.

 2. Pricing and Entry Point